whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-21-Ipsy-Subscription-December-2015-Review.md

 <br>

 <p>Every month <a href="https://www.ipsy.com/referralGift/r/uns8d?cid=s_gift&sid=copy" target="_blank">Ipsy</a> sends their items in makeup bags with an exclusive design.
-This month's design is festive red with diamond pattern stitching and glossy finish.
+This month's design is festive red with a diamond pattern stitching and glossy finish.
 It's nice and simple, not my favorite but will still be used.</p>

 <br>